-- 1. The Media Library (Learning Resource Center) is open from 8:00 a.m. to 5:00 p.m.
-Monday Friday. - A COMPUTER LAB is also available in the Learning Resource Center during the above hours.
+- 1. THE MEDIA LIBRARY (Learning Resource Center) is open from 8:00 a.m.
+5:00 p.m., Monday Thursday and 8:00 a.m.
+2:00 p.m. on Friday. - 2.
+A COMPUTER LAB is also available in the Learning Resource Center during the above hours.
 Special sessions may be scheduled by instructors for students to review instructional materials, see video demonstrations, or develop computer skills. - 3.
 A VIDEO TELEVISION is installed in various classrooms.
-Video tapes may be played in the Learning Resource Center and reviewed on these various televisions, upon request from the instructors. - 4.
+Video tapes may be played in the Learning Resource Center and reviewed on these various televisions upon request from the instructors. - 4.
 COPYING SERVICES are available in the Learning Resource Center at a cost of ten cents per copy.